danielhstahl/GaussNewton/README.md

 This is a basic implementation of the Gauss-Newton minimization for L2 norms.
-This library requires the <a href="http://eigen.tuxfamily.org/index.php?title=Main_Page">Eigen</a> library.
+This library requires the <a href="http://eigen.tuxfamily.org/index.php?title=Main_Page">Eigen</a> library and my [Functional Utilities](https://github.com/phillyfan1138/FunctionalUtilities) and [AutoDiff](https://github.com/phillyfan1138/AutoDiff) libraries.